 First, they design the cars to the best of their ability, and develop automatic activation logics to eliminate the supply of current from the battery.
 These are huge design efforts, but no designer in the world can ever predict how a battery could actually be damaged in the event of an accident, because there is no such thing as an accident and because cars are not armored cars!

-All manufacturers are then heading towards "autonomous driving" because it is the only way to avoid traffic accidents.
-The intent, however, is thwarted by the presence of a circulating vehicle park of too heterogeneous technological level.
-On our roads will always continue to turn cars that do not know how to overcome the review ... nothing but being able to do the "autonomous driving"!
+All manufacturers are then moving towards "autonomous driving", because it is the only way to avoid road accidents.
+The intention, however, is thwarted by the presence of a circulating fleet of too heterogeneous technological levels.
+On our roads there will always be cars that we do not know how they manage to pass the inspection… other than being able to do “autonomous driving”!

 The Fire Brigade knows where to cut the cables that carry the high voltage, but their intervention does nothing more than eliminate the supply of electricity coming out of the battery according to the normal project path.
 Their intervention does not isolate the internal components of the battery having a voltage higher than 60 V, and in the accident the electric current could have found a way out different from that on which the Fire Brigade act with their competent and equipped intervention.